zzzprojects/learn-orm/tutorials/fsharp/interfaces.md

 ## Class Types

-You can implement one or more interfaces in a class type by using the `interface` keyword, the name of the interface, and the `with` keyword, followed by the interface member definitions, as shown in the following code.
+You can implement one or more interfaces in a class type using the `interface` keyword, the name of the interface, and the `with` keyword, followed by the interface member definitions, as shown in the following code.

 ```csharp
 type IDisplay =